Lymphomas - Refresher 2022

 - 1.00 Certificate of AttendanceThis activity was designated for 1.00 AMA PRA Category 1 Credit™.

 The American Society for Radiation Oncology (ASTRO) is accredited by the Accreditation Council of Continuing Medical Education to provide continuing medical education for physicians.

-The American Society for Radiation Oncology (ASTRO) designates this Enduring material for a maximum of 1.00 AMA PRA Category 1 Credit™.
+The American Society for Radiation Oncology (ASTRO) designates this for a maximum of 1.00 AMA PRA Category 1 Credit™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 This activity meets the American Board of Radiology's criteria for a self-assessment activity in the ABR's Maintenance of Certification program.
 Participation in this course in combination with the successful completion of the corresponding assessment and course evaluation adheres to the guidelines established by the ABR for 1.00 self-assessment credits.

 ASTRO members must log in to the ASTRO website to view and receive the discounted member rate.

 - Member: $55

 No refunds, extensions, or substitutions will be made for participants, including those who for any reason, have not completed the course by the end of the qualification date.
 The qualification date for each course is listed in the course catalog on the ASTRO website under availability.

 Participants using ASTRO's online courses to satisfy the requirement of a Maintenance of Certification (MOC) program should verify the number, type and availability dates of any course before making a purchase.
 No refunds, extensions, or substitutions will be made for participants who have purchased courses that do not align with their MOC requirement.

 The course and its materials will only be available on the ASTRO website for that 3 year period regardless of purchase date.
 At the expiration of the qualification, participants will no longer have access to the course or its materials.
 ASTRO reserves the right to remove a course before the end of its qualification period.